 REAL QUICK

-- August is considered “high season” for Santorini, and it will be busy and packed with people everywhere you go; get prepared for long queues at the airport, in the port, in restaurants, and at main attractions
+- August is peak “high season” in Santorini, and it will be busy and packed with people everywhere you go.
+Get prepared for long queues at the airport, the port, restaurants, and the main attractions.

-- The weather in August in Santorini is usually hot (25-35 degrees Celsius) and very dry, with almost no chance of rain (actually, I cannot recall the last time it rained in August in Greece).
-It would feel nothing like the western European summer you may have heard or experienced, but instead it would be very hot, sunny, and dry.
-Also, most of the heatwaves in Greece happen in July and August, and you may experience temperatures of more than 40 degrees Celsius (100 F)
+- The weather in August in Santorini is hot (around 29–33°C / 84–92°F) and very dry, with almost no chance of rain.
+It feels nothing like a western European summer — instead, it’s hot, sunny, and dry.
+Most of Greece’s heatwaves hit in July and August, when you may see temperatures above 38–40°C (100–104°F).

-- If you are looking for the awesome, famous Santorini volcano/caldera views, stay in Fira, Oia, Imerovigli, Firostefani, but if you want to be closer to the beach, you should stay in the beachfront resort towns of Perissa, Perivolos, or Kamari.
+- For the famous Santorini volcano and caldera views, stay in Fira, Oia, Imerovigli, or Firostefani.
+To be closer to the beach, choose the beachfront resort towns of Perissa, Perivolos, or Kamari.

-- All of the beach bars in Santorini will be open in August
+- All of the beach clubs in Santorini will be open in August.

 RECOMMENDED WEBSITES FOR GREECE: